minetest/minetest/doc/lua_api.md

     walkable = true,  -- If true, objects collide with node

-    pointable = true,  -- If true, can be pointed at
+    pointable = true,
+    -- Can be true if it is pointable, false if it can be pointed through, -- or "blocking" if it is pointable but not selectable.
+    -- Can be overridden in the 'pointabilities' of the held item definition.

     diggable = true,  -- If false, can never be dug